18 Dupont St., Yorkville

 60 Yorkville Ave., Yorkville

-Chef Daniel Boulud does nothing in halves, and this café located in the beautiful Four Seasons in Toronto is no exception.
+Chef Daniel Boulud does nothing in halves, and this café, located in the beautiful Four Seasons in Toronto, is no exception.
 Café Boulud is a classic French brasserie with a distinctly Lyon-inflected menu, inspired by the chef’s upbringing.
 The main draw is the rotisserie that turns out the most succulent, rustic-style chicken served with crispy potatoes and country bread night after night.
-While the food is Provençal in style, the Martin Brudnizki-designed interior is sleek and sophisticated—leather banquettes, mahogany paneled walls, and a long vintage-looking marble-and-brass bar.
-Aside from the chicken, menu standouts include an indulgent duck confit, old-school fish quenelles, and the steak tartar.
+While the food is Provençal in style, the Martin Brudnizki–designed interior is sleek and sophisticated—leather banquettes, mahogany-paneled walls, and a long, vintage-looking marble-and-brass bar.
+Aside from the chicken, menu standouts include an indulgent duck confit, old-school fish quenelles, and the steak tartare.
 End your meal with the Grand Marnier soufflé and a digestif to send you straight to sleep.

 1221 Bay St., Yorkville

-After years of adapting dishes for vegetarian or celiac diners, Chef David Lee decided to hop aboard the trend and create a welcoming space with dietary restrictions in mind.
+After years of adapting dishes for vegetarian or celiac diners, chef David Lee decided to create a welcoming space with dietary restrictions in mind.
 The result?
 Planta is committed to 100 percent plant-based, environmentally conscious food.
-Menu standouts include the watermelon poke, Kimchi spring rolls, and coconut ceviche.
-It's worth noting that all the salads are gluten-free and the cocktails have cold-press juice bases, too.
+Menu standouts include the watermelon poke, kimchi spring rolls, and coconut ceviche.
+It's worth noting that all the salads are gluten-free and the cocktails have cold-pressed juice bases, too.

 You may also like